About

 The problem

-I was tired of task management being a manual chore.
-Every AI tool I used could write code, answer questions, plan architectures — but it couldn't remember what it was working on across sessions.
+We were tired of task management being a manual chore.
+Every AI tool we used could write code, answer questions, plan architectures — but it couldn't remember what it was working on across sessions.
 There was no persistent memory of tasks, no way to track what got done.

 What I built